 Forza Motorsport 8 – Release Date, News & More

-As Microsoft drops the ‘8’ from the upcoming next-generation Forza Motorsport game, there are some profound changes ahead for the series, and we explain everything you need to know in this guide.
+As Microsoft drops the ‘8’ from the upcoming Forza Motorsport game, some profound changes are ahead for the Forza 8 release date, alongside its brand-new name.

 - Forza Motorsport Introduction